PEXANE2/azure-docs.tr-tr/articles/application-gateway/application-gateway-end-to-end-ssl-powershell.md

    New-AzResourceGroup -Name appgw-rg -Location "West US"
    ```

-## <a name="create-a-virtual-network-and-a-subnet-for-the-application-gateway"></a>Uygulama ağ geçidi için bir sanal ağ ve bir alt ağ oluştur
+## <a name="create-a-virtual-network-and-a-subnet-for-the-application-gateway"></a>Uygulama ağ geçidi için bir sanal ağ ve bir alt ağ oluşturun

 Aşağıdaki örnek, bir sanal ağ ve iki alt ağ oluşturur.
 Uygulama ağ geçidini tutmak için bir alt ağ kullanılır.
 Diğer alt ağ, Web uygulamasını barındıran arka uçlar için kullanılır.